jyotiraul/sparknet-motivation-web-app/README.md

 ### 🔹 AWS CloudWatch Integration

-AWS CloudWatch is used for comprehensive application observability, including:

-- Real-time log streaming
-- Error tracking and alerts
-- Performance metrics and analysis
+AWS CloudWatch is integrated to provide real-time log monitoring, error detection, and performance analysis.

 Navigate in AWS:
 ```